K-Stability of Fano spherical varieties: Introduction

 The description of special equivariant test configurations is obtained using the general theory of spherical varieties.
 Generalizing the fan of a toric variety, the \emph{colored fan} of a spherical variety consists essentially of a fan subdividing the valuation cone together with additional data called \emph{colors}.
 The total space of a (normal) test configuration is still a spherical variety, and can thus be described by its colored fan.
 In the case of a special test configuration, the central fiber itself is a spherical variety and the action of $\mathbb{C}^*$ on the central fiber may be deduced from the colored fan of the test configuration.
 More precisely, we prove the following.

 \begin{thmb} Let $X$ be a spherical variety under the action of a reductive algebraic group $G$.
-Let $\mathcal{X}$ be a special equivariant test configuration for $X$, with central fiber $X_0$.
+Let $\mathcal{X}$ be an equivariant test configuration for $X$, with irreducible (scheme theoretic) central fiber $X_0$.
 Then \begin{itemize} \item $X_0$ is spherical under the action of $G$, \item to $\mathcal{X}$ is associated an element $\xi$ of the valuation cone such that for an appropriate choice of $H_0$ such that the open orbit of $G$ in $X$ is identified with $G/H_0$, the action of $e^{\tau}\in \mathbb{C}^*$ induced by the test configuration is given by:

-for any lift $\tilde{\xi} \in \mathfrak{Y}(T)\otimes\mathbb{Q}$ considered as an element of the Lie algebra of $T$. \end{itemize} Furthermore, for any $\xi$ in the valuation cone, there exists such a test configuration, and $X$ is isomorphic to $X_0$ if and only if $\xi$ is in the linear part of the valuation cone. \end{thmb}
+for any lift $\tilde{\xi} \in \mathfrak{Y}(T)\otimes\mathbb{Q}$ considered as an element of the Lie algebra of $T$. \end{itemize} Furthermore, for any $\xi$ in the valuation cone, we may associate to $\xi$ an equivariant test configuration with irreducible central fiber, and there exists an integral multiple $m\xi$, $m\in \mathbb{N}$ such that the test configuration associated to $m\xi$ is \emph{special}, that is, $X_0$ is a normal (reduced) variety.
+Finally, a special equivariant test configuration has central fiber $X_0$ isomorphic to $X$ if and only if the associated $\xi$ is in the linear part of the valuation cone. \end{thmb}

 Degenerations of spherical varieties, and moduli questions, have been studied by Alexeev and Brion \cite{AB06} (see also \cite{AB04SRVI,AB04SRVII} for the case of reductive varieties).
 We adopt here a different approach to be better able to keep track of the actions of $\mathbb{C}^*$ on the degenerations.
 Remark that the central fiber of a normal and equivariant test configuration which is not special would be a stable spherical variety in the sense of \cite{AB06}.
 We do not study these test configurations here.
 Our description of the action of $\mathbb{C}^*$ on the central fiber of a special equivariant test configuration relies heavily on the work of Brion and Pauer \cite{BP87} on elementary embeddings of spherical homogeneous spaces.